Restaurant delivery drivers

 Get them driving!

 Now it’s time to get moving!
 Once you have established a delivery radius and hours, it’s time to let your delivery driver shine by making deliveries.
+Make sure to regularly monitor driver performance and customer service skills.

 Delivery Driver?
 Check.

 With food delivery on the rise, it’s smart for restaurants to join in and get a piece of the delivery pie.
-Deciding to hire a third-party service or your fleet is a major decision— so think wisely about what works best for your business.
+Deciding to hire a third-party service or your fleet is a major decision - so think wisely about what works best for your business.
 Either way, having delivery options open your business to a new revenue stream and more customers.
 That means more profits for your business in these uncertain times.

 Is this article helpful?